-Operation data from the wind farms are reporting a 40% decrease in reactive maintenance, thanks to the use of Digital Twins.
+Operation data from the wind farms demonstrated a 40% decrease in reactive maintenance, thanks to the use of Digital Twins.

-A further interesting feature of GE DTs is that they can be used as knowledge repository.
-When a staff turnover occur the DTs can be used for training the new staff and they can also be used to let the new staff get in touch with experienced ones located in other parts of the world, a very smart use of DTs showing the convergence of product-service-knowledge.
+Another interesting use case for GE DTs is as knowledge repositories.
+For example, when a staff turnover occurs, the DTs can be used for training the new staff and also to let the new staff get in touch with experienced ones located in other parts of the world.
+This illustrates a very smart use of DTs showing the convergence of product-service-knowledge.